What you can recycle

 We can recycle:

-- cardboard (flattened) - including cereal boxes, egg boxes, food packaging sleeves, inner tubes from toilet and kitchen rolls
+- cardboard (flattened) - eg cereal boxes, egg boxes, food packaging sleeves, inner tubes from toilet and kitchen rolls

-- corrugated cardboard (cut or torn up to fit in your wheelie bin) - such as online shopping home delivery boxes, or larger moving home type boxes
+- corrugated cardboard (cut or torn up to fit in your wheelie bin) - eg online shopping home delivery boxes, or larger moving home boxes

 - catalogues and telephone directories